zalyoung/gitlab-handbook/content/job-families/marketing/devrel-program-manager.md

 - Outstanding written and verbal communication skills with the ability to explain and translate complex technology concepts into simple and intuitive communications.
 - You share our [values](/handbook/values/) and work in accordance with those values.
 - Ability to use GitLab.

+### Performance Indicators

+- Number of new program members
+- Number of users adopting GitLab per quarter (active use for the program goal).
+- Number of renewing/returning program members year over year.
+- Published articles & impressions of these in podcasts and other content by media and external sources attributed to brand awareness or growth efforts.
+- Program member participation in Marketing initiatives.

+See also the respective specialty performance indicators for any additional metric.

 ## Senior Developer Relations Program Manager